Modules Basics

 • The latter term is used in math, e.g. “a DFA has signature D = (S, Σ, τ, s0, F)”

-• When a module is defined in a file simple_set.ml, make a file simple_set.mli for its corresponding signature
+• When a module is defined in a file simple_set.ml, make a file simple_set.mli for its corresponding module type

 • the added “i” is for “interface”

-• But, even if nothing is hidden the .mli is good as a document of what is provided to users
+• But, even if nothing is hidden the .mli is important as a document of what is provided to users

-So, here the simple_set.mli file from the above zip:
+So, here the simple_set.mli file from the above zip after we have hidden the type of 'a t by removing = 'a list:

-type 'a t (* hide the type 'a list here by not giving it in signature *)
+type 'a t (* can also hide the type here by not giving it in signature: remove the = 'a list *)

 val emptyset : 'a t